ijiraq/astroquery/docs/cadc/cadc.rst

 For certificate authentication to get a certificate go to https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/, choose a language, login, click on your name where the login button used to be, from the drop-down menu click Obtain a Certificate and save the certificate.
-When adding authentication used the path to where you saved the certificate.
-Remember that certificates expire and you will need to get a new one.
+When using certificate authentication use the path to where you saved the certificate.
+Certificates retrieved from the CADC login process expire (no longer provide access) after 30 calendar days.

-When logging in only one form of authentication is allowed, attempts to set both or when one is set attempting to set the other will not work.
+One form of authentication is allowed, attempts to set both or when one is set attempting to set the other will not work.
 When logged in authentication will be applied to each call, when a job is created with authentication any further calls will require authentication.